Home » 30 Minute Meals » Balsamic Cranberry Chicken Skillet

 How To Make Cranberry Chicken

 This is seriously simple to make, which can be our little secret.
-Here are the basic steps; as always you can find more detailed times and directions in the full recipe card below.
+Here are the basic steps:

 1. Season the chicken with salt, pepper, thyme, and rosemary.
 Dredge in flour if using.

 3. Sear chicken on both sides.
-Use an oven-safe skillet so you can transfer it directly into the oven without using an extra pan.
+Use an oven-safe skillet if possible, so you can transfer it directly into the oven without using an extra pan.

-5. Bake for roughly 15 minutes at 375 degrees F — or until chicken is cooked through.
+5. Bake for roughly 15 minutes at 375°F, or until the chicken is cooked through.

 Cooked chicken breasts in a cast iron skillet.